Skip to main content

 About Kuialnyk

-Kuialnyk National Nature Park protects approximately 10,894 hectares surrounding the Kuyalnik Estuary and its coastal hinterland in Odesa Oblast, southern Ukraine.
-Established in 2022, it preserves a unique hypersaline estuary system that has been renowned since the nineteenth century for its therapeutic muds and mineral waters, alongside important coastal steppe and wetland habitats.
-The Kuyalnik Estuary, separated from the Black Sea by a narrow sand bar, concentrates minerals through evaporation to create conditions far saltier than seawater.
+Kuialnyk National Nature Park (Ukrainian: Куяльницький НПП) protects approximately 10,800 hectares surrounding the Kuialnyk Estuary and its coastal hinterland in Odesa Oblast, southern Ukraine.
+[1] Established in 2022, it preserves a unique hypersaline estuary system that has been renowned since the nineteenth century for its therapeutic muds and mineral waters, alongside important coastal steppe and wetland habitats.
+[2] The Kuialnyk Estuary, separated from the Black Sea by a narrow sand bar, concentrates minerals through evaporation to create conditions far saltier than seawater, with salinity historically ranging from 29 to 269 parts per thousand.

 Wildlife Ecosystems

-The estuary and surrounding habitats support over 200 bird species with internationally significant concentrations of waders, flamingos, and other waterbirds attracted to the hypersaline conditions.
-Large flocks of greater flamingos have become a regular feature in recent years as the birds exploit the brine shrimp populations.
-Avocets, stilts, various plover species, and terns breed on the exposed salt flats and sand bars.
+The estuary and surrounding habitats support over 200 bird species with internationally significant concentrations of waders and waterbirds attracted by the hypersaline conditions, including avocets, stilts, various plover species, and terns that breed on the exposed salt flats and sand bars.
+[1] The estuary holds Important Bird Area status.
 The surrounding steppe areas support ground squirrels, hares, foxes, and diverse raptor populations including steppe eagles and long-legged buzzards.

 Flora Ecosystems